 What makes it work for edge:

-Suitable for on-device voice assistants, kiosk applications, and offline scenarios
+Both are suitable for on-device voice assistants, kiosk applications, offline narration, and privacy-sensitive local workflows

 Trade-offs:

-Smaller model capacity means less flexibility for unusual prosody or complex text
+Smaller models have less headroom for unusual prosody or complex long-form narration

 Multilingual requirements: Fish Speech S2 Pro